jphmrst/PLC/README.md

 changes, such as completing exercises in place.

 It is usually a good idea to also set up the Course Pack sources as an Agda library as well.
-If you want to complete the exercises found in the `courses` folder, or to import modules from the book, you need to do this.
+If you want to import book modules into your Agda files — which is necessary for loading later sections of the book — then you must to do this.
 To do so,

  1. Add the full path of the `PLC` directory to `~/.agda/libraries`